 For this project, Embry-Riddle faculty and students are collaborating with the sponsor, the National Oceanographic and Atmospheric Administration, to produce an unmanned aircraft supporting in-situ sensing of a tropical cyclone environment near the ocean surface.
 A new unmanned aircraft is being researched and developed to support this unique mission.
-Sensors from the dropsonde, a parachute-based data collection package, will be repackaged and integrated into the aircraft’s onboard systems.
+Sensors from the drop sonde, a parachute-based data collection package, will be repackaged and integrated into the aircraft’s onboard systems.
 To support a tube-based launch from a P-3 hurricane hunting aircraft’s sonde buoy launch system, the airframe will feature collapsible wings that will deploy after launch.
-Aircraft test flights are anticipated during summer 2011, with a possible tropical cyclone flight during the 2011 or 2012 hurricane seasons.
+The aircraft was tested August 2012 and a new round of test flights is anticipated summer 2014 with a possible tropical cyclone flight during the 2014 hurricane season.

 Professor of Computer and Software Engineering